rscarson/blog/embedding_js_with_rustyscript.md

-# Embedding a Javascript or Typescript component into your Rust project using rustyscript
+# Embedding a Javascript or Typescript component into your Rust project

 If you need to integrate a scripted component into your latest project, don't worry; it does not need to be a complicated procedure.